ducdmdo/resolving-fun-problems-daily/README.md

                     - tempNode = nextNode
       - Double LinkedList
       -     Getting node at **index position**
-      -         Taking the advantage of the double linkedlist
+      -         Taking the advantage of the double linkedlist; so it costs Log N
       -             Divide the linkedlist into half. linkedlist.length/2
       -             if the expected index < length/2
       -                 then you should only iterate in the first half
       -             if the expected index > length/2
       -                 then you should only iterate in the second half
+      -     Popping the tail node; as it is double linkedlist
+      -         Basically, you can directly pop from the tail, so it costs O(1)
       - Stack
       - Queue
     - Non-linear Data Structure